Influence and Social Skills

 How to Win Friends and Influence People

-How to Win Friends and Influence People teaches that influence grows from making people feel respected, heard, and important rather than criticized, ignored, or forced.
+How to Win Friends and Influence People teaches that durable influence starts with making people feel respected, heard, and important rather than criticized, ignored, or forced.

 One-Sentence Answer

-How to Win Friends and Influence People teaches that influence grows from making people feel respected, heard, and important rather than criticized, ignored, or forced.
+How to Win Friends and Influence People teaches that durable influence starts with making people feel respected, heard, and important rather than criticized, ignored, or forced.

 What The Book Is About

-How to Win Friends and Influence People is one of the most famous books on everyday communication.
-Its advice is simple, but it has lasted because people still fail at the basics: they criticize too quickly, talk too much about themselves, forget names, argue to win, and give advice before understanding what the other person wants.
+How to Win Friends and Influence People is one of the most famous books on everyday communication because it focuses on the basics people still miss.
+People criticize too quickly, talk too much about themselves, forget names, argue to win, give advice before understanding the other person's motives, and make others feel small while trying to be right.

 Who Should Read It